pingcap/docs/reference/tiflash/maintain.md

     LD_LIBRARY_PATH=./ ./tiflash version
     ```

 - Check the TiFlash version by referring to the TiFlash log.
-For the log path, see the `[logger]` part in [configure the `tiflash.toml` file](/reference/tiflash/configuration.md#configure-the-tiflashtoml-file).
+For the log path, see the `[logger]` part in [the `tiflash.toml` file](/reference/tiflash/configuration.md#configure-the-tiflashtoml-file).
 For example:

     ```
     <information>: TiFlash version: TiFlash 0.2.0 master-375035282451103999f3863c691e2fc2